site logo

 Resources critical to getting this ambitious 3-year programme to this stage have been:

 - Teacher capacity - commitment from Junior and Senior School teachers at GWC to spend time in partner schools.
-Currently 5 Junior School teachers are involved and the Senior School Principal Teacher for CS.
-From August 2023, this will move to involvement from the SS CS teaching team, including leadership support (4 days per week in total), plus 2 days a week of a JS teacher.
+Currently 2 Junior School teachers are involved, the Senior School Principal Teacher for CS, a senior school teacher working across GWC and a partner high school, and other members of the GWC Computing team who are taking on strands such as employer engagement.

 - Fundrasing - support from GWC Development Office.
 All involvement of GWC colleagues has thus far been absorbed by GWC.
 From August, teaching input is built into the ECSES programme and funded from external sources.
 Non-teaching input will be contributed by GWC (e.g. Partnerships Manager).